fcamuz/bussines-analysis-with-statistical-testing/README.md

 1. Make an Observation and Come up with the Question

 The first step of the scientific method is to observe something that you want to test.
-During this step, you must observe phenomena to help refine the question that you want to answer.

 2. Examine the Data

 In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
 A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task.
 The main pillars of EDA are data cleaning, data preparation, data exploration, and data visualization.

-The particular graphical techniques employed in EDA are often quite simple, consisting of various techniques of:
-Plotting the raw data (such as data traces, histograms, bihistograms, probability plots, lag plots, block plots, and Youden plots.

-Plotting simple statistics such as mean plots, standard deviation plots, box plots, and main effects plots of the raw data.

-Positioning such plots so as to maximize our natural pattern-recognition abilities, such as using multiple plots per page.

 3. Form a Hypothesis